 --tls option, which specifies that the connection should be made over TLS, and the

--u flag, which declares that the following argument will be a connection URI:
+-u flag, which declares that the following argument will be a URI connection:

 - redli --tls -u rediss://connection_URI

-redis-cli will go into disconnected mode.
-The prompt will reflect this:
+redis-cli will go into disconnected mode and the prompt will reflect this as in the following:

 Redis will attempt to reestablish the connection every time you run a command when it’s in a disconnected state.